mattiaserlo/flickr-oauth-and-upload/README.md

 flickr-oauth-and-upload
 =======================

-Library that handles Flickr OAuth1.0 flow and photo upload.
+Library that handles Flickr OAuth1.0 flow and photo upload, and calling any Flickr api method.

 Managing the OAuth1.0 flow to authorize an application for uploading photos to Flickr can be complicated.
 This library aims at solving this.
-It covers the authorization process described on Flickr's developer page [https://www.flickr.com/services/api/auth.oauth.html](https://www.flickr.com/services/api/auth.oauth.html) , and offers an api for uploading photos.
+It covers the authorization process described on Flickr's developer page [https://www.flickr.com/services/api/auth.oauth.html](https://www.flickr.com/services/api/auth.oauth.html) , and offers an api for uploading photos, and a generic api for calling any Flickr api method.

-In future releases I will add more functionality like downloading photos etc.

 ## Installation